microsoft/WhatTheHack/031-DevOpsWithGitHub/Student/challenge01.md

 DevOps best practices can apply to any programming language, so for today we have provided you a simple .NET Core web application to use.

-- Begin by cloning the GitHub repository to your local computer ([hint](https://help.github.com/en/articles/cloning-a-repository)) from the repository supplied to you by your coach.
+- Begin by cloning the GitHub repository provided by your coach to your local computer ([hint](https://help.github.com/en/articles/cloning-a-repository)).

 ## Success Criteria